faamigo/spotify-api-plots/README.md

 # Analysing tracks audio-features using Spotify API
 ## Plotting Audio Features

-This program plots audio features for all tracks of a one or two artists simultaneously.
+This program plots audio features for all tracks of one or two artists simultaneously.

 Audio features available:
 - Acousticness: A confidence measure of whether the track is acoustic.
 (0.0 - 1.0)